Yakov Rezantsev: Biography

 Yakov Rezantsev was born on 4 January 1973, in the village of Elbanka in the Ust-Pristansky District of Altai Krai.

-He started his military service in 1990, graduating from the Far Eastern Higher Combined Arms Command School named after Marshal of the Soviet Union K.K.
-Rokossovsky (1994), the Combined Arms Academy (2002) and the Military Academy of the General Staff (2008).
+He started his military service in 1990, graduating from the Far Eastern Higher Combined Arms Command School (1994), the Combined Arms Academy (2002) and the Military Academy of the General Staff (2008).
 He graduated from all military universities with gold medals.

 He passed the main command positions from the commander of a platoon of cadets to the commander of a motorized rifle brigade.

 From 2010 to 2011 he served as commander of the 57th Separate Guards Motorized Rifle Brigade.
 From 2011 to 2013 he was the commander of the 7th Military Base.
 In 2013 he was promoted to Major General.
 In 2018 he served as Chief of Staff of the 20th Guards Combined Arms Army of the Western Military District.

-From 2018 to 2022, he was the commander of the 41st Combined Arms Army of the Central Military District (Novosibirsk).
+From 2018 to 2020, he was the commander of the 41st Combined Arms Army of the Central Military District (Novosibirsk).
 From October 2020 he served as the commander of the 49th Combined Arms Army of the Southern Military District (Stavropol).

 In 2021, he was promoted to lieutenant general.

 He was deployed in Russia's military intervention in Syria.

 According to Ukrainian officials, he was killed at the Chornobaivka aerodrome in Chornobaivka near Kherson (Ukraine) during the 2022 Chornobaivka attacks of the Russian invasion of Ukraine; his death was confirmed by "a Western security source" but Russian sources had not confirmed his death as of 25 March.
 According to the Ukrainians, he would be Russia's seventh general officer to be killed in the invasion and one of the two most highly ranked casualties of the war.

+The Nevinnomyssk mayor congratulated Rezantsev on his birthday on 17 June in a Telegram post.